wsapiens/ticket-service/README.txt

-* for testing convenience, admin endpoint is available to clean up all the seat holds and customer info.
+4) reset database with removing all the hold and customer data for testing convenience, admin endpoint is available to clean up all the seat holds and customer info.

 $ curl -X DELETE http://localhost:9797/admin/seat-holds
 All SeatHolds with Customer Info have been deleted!